Checking fuel pipes

 Apart from damage to the pipe itself, joints may come loose and leak.

 Rubber joints may fray, or the clips loosen.
-Metal joints tend to leak when they have been pulled or pushed, so that the olive or expanded pipe end is distorted and no longer forms an effective
+Metal joints tend to leak when they have been pulled or pushed, so that the olive or expanded pipe end is distorted and no longer forms an effective seal with its connector.

 Inspect them all carefully at regular service intervals.